-This three weeks fourth year clerkship is designed to provide the medical student with a clinical experience in ENT diseases and reinforce surgical skills acquired in the MED III surgery clerkship.
-The student will acquire knowledge and skills in the clinical evaluation of patients presenting with symptoms and/or diseases of the ENT areas, and in the elaboration of a management plan, whether medical or surgical.
+This 2 Weeks clerkship is designed to provide the medical student with a clinical experience in ENT diseases and reinforce surgical skills acquired in the MED III surgery clerkship.
+The student will acquire knowledge and skills in the clinical evaluation of patients presenting with symptoms and/ or diseases of the ENT areas, and in the elaboration of a management plan, whether medical or surgical.
 Several aspects of the specialty will be covered, including pediatric and cosmetic otolaryngology.
-In addition, the student will be exposed to the most delicate and technically demading microsurgeries.
+In addition, the student will be exposed to the most delicate and technically demanding microsurgeries.

-CLINICAL CLERKSHIP IN OPHTALMOLOGY (CCOP 712)
+CLINICAL CLERKSHIP IN OPHTHALMOLOGY (CCOP 712)